 - It is illegal to execute a pregnant woman on death row because the fetus living inside her is a distinct human being who cannot be executed for the crimes of the mother.3

-- As of February 2013, at least 38 states have fetal homicide laws which protect the rights of unborn children independently of the mother (except in the case of abortion).4 These laws make it possible to charge someone who kills a pregnant woman with two counts of murder.
+- By the latest count, 38 states have fetal homicide laws which protect the rights of unborn children independently of the mother—except in the case of abortion.4 These laws make it possible to charge someone who kills a pregnant woman with two counts of murder.

 Physiologically, we must accept that the conceptus is, in a very large measure, in charge of the pregnancy....
 Biologically, at no stage can we subscribe to the view that the fetus is a mere appendage of the mother.5